TeamHypersomnia/Hypersomnia/docs/pages/docs/Topics/entity_type.md

 		- A lot better cache coherency than the more idiomatic ``std::optional``.
 	- An *enabled* definition implies that the entity needs a component of type ``definition_type::instance`` (if specified) for the definition to be ever used by the logic.
 		- If instance type is specified, it additionally stores an **initial value** for the component.
+- A type with a blank name is treated as being 'not set' (a null type).
+	- We will always require the author to set a non-empty name for a type.
 - Types can be created, copied and then modified, or destroyed.
 	- It is a separate stage that never occurs in logic itself.
 		- In fact, the [logic step](logic_step) simply provides only const getters for the type information.